saylordotorg/course_engl410/Unit03.md

+---
+layout: default
+title: "ENGL410: The Victorian Novel"
+course_description: "An examination of the historical and cultural contexts of The English Victorian novel.
+Works studied include Vanity Fair, The Woman in White, Middlemarch, Great Expectations, and North and South."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: The Woman Question: Gender and the Victorian Novel** <span id="3"></span>
 *Victorian novels often represent and explore deeply complicated and